-I’m taking a class remotely from St. Edwards’ University in Austin, Texas, as part of a Master’s Program for Mental Health Counseling called Counseling Diverse Populations, and a writing assignment came up recently with the prompt to write “A personal exploration of the student’s cultural identity.
-Including themes and experiences of power, privilege, microaggressions, macroaggressions, stereotyping and discrimination.”
-The timing of this essay could not have been more appropriate, given the explosive cultural context of race issues in America right now.
+Last week I finished my summer semester of classes at St. Edwards’ University in Austin, Texas, as part of a Master’s Program for Mental Health Counseling; this week I started a (virtual) New Student Orientation at the California Institute of Integral Studies (CIIS) in San Francisco, where I’ll be earning my Master’s in Somatic Psychology.
+For the final project of a class titled “Counseling Diverse Populations” at St. Edward’s, I was given the prompt to write an essay about “A personal exploration of the student’s cultural identity… Including themes and experiences of power, privilege, microaggressions, macroaggressions, stereotyping and discrimination.”
+The timing of this essay could not have been more appropriate, given the context of how explosive and charged race issues are as a topic around the world, and particularly in America right now.

-I think by definition a macro-aggression is culturally based, from what I’m reading.
-So in that case, where do I begin?
-There was the time my Thai girlfriend and I got jumped while having breakfast in an open-air restaurant by a group of four local Thai simply for being a Falang (foreigner) sitting with a Thai girl.
-I can only imagine what it would’ve been like to be a black man in the South only a few short decades ago, when that kind of violence was common-place.
-Hell, I can’t imagine what it must be like being a black man in America in 2020, with outlandish police behavior STILL being perpetrated on a weekly basis, and with white supremecist groups being re-energized with the election of Donald Trump in 2016.
-Even though I am darker skinned than truly “White” people, and have never felt especially identified with “White Culture” I get lumped into the ethnic category for better and for worse.
-Of course it has mostly been to my advantage being “White,” and a straight man, I’m sure.
-I have a pretty trauma and discrimination free relationship with authority figures like Police Officers.
-My dialect, body odor, clothing style, hair, etc. have neither been subtilely nor overtly teased in any serious manner.
+Macroaggressions are culturally-based expressions of violence.
+Despite enjoying the privileges of being considered, for all intents and purposes, a member of the majority culture for most of my life, I have encountered macroaggressions nonetheless, which I now see from the silver-lining perspective of helping me have more compassion for others who have experienced similar culturally-based violence.
+What comes to mind first is the time my Thai girlfriend and I were maliciously attacked while having breakfast in an open-air restaurant by a group of four local Thai in Phuket, Thailand, simply for my being a Farang (White person) sitting with a Thai girl.
+This experience was deeply traumatic and unsettling, and I can only imagine what it would’ve been like to be a Black man in the South only a few short decades ago, when that kind of violence in response to intercultural relationships was common-place.
+Hell, I can’t even fully imagine what it must be like being a Black man in America in 2020, with outlandish police behavior STILL being perpetrated on a weekly basis, and with white supremecist groups being re-energized with the election of Donald Trump in 2016.

-By this definition, a couple instances of experiencing microaggressions come to mind.
+According to Wikipedia.org, “Microaggressions have been defined as brief and common daily verbal, behavioral, and environmental communications, whether intentional or unintentional, that transmit hostile, derogatory, or negative messages to a target person because they belong to a stigmatized group.”
+By this definition, a couple instances of personally experiencing microaggressions come to mind.
 In 8th grade, a boy pointed out that I had some wisps of hair growing between my eyebrows; a “unibrow.”
-The teasing unsettled me as I looked around at the non-unibrows of my mostly white classmates and became increasingly self-conscious.
-I shaved the unibrow shortly thereafter, and began tweezing it regularly starting in 9th grade.
-At one point I over-plucked to the point where kids started noticing, and then teased me for having feminine eyebrows, going so far as to call me “Eyebrows.”
-The irony was that the kid who originally teased me for having a unibrow himself had a hairier-than-white-people patch between his eyebrows.
-This might sound like a trivial example of it, but this is the insidious nature of dominant culture oppressiveness; it turns minority groups against one another, all in a tooth-and-nail fight to assimilate into the mainstream–a fool’s errand if ever there was one.
+As a person of Jewish Ashkenazi (Middle Eastern) descent, having more hair than Anglo-Saxon (White) people is and was to be expected.
+However, the teasing unsettled me as I looked around at the non-unibrows of my mostly white classmates, and as I unconsciously compared myself to the media figures I was most exposed to.
+I became increasingly self-conscious.
+I shaved off the hair shortly thereafter, and began tweezing it regularly starting in 9th grade.
+At one point, I over-plucked the brow hair to the point where kids started noticing, and then teased me for having feminine eyebrows, going so far as to call me “Eyebrows.”
+The irony was that the kid who originally teased me for having a “unibrow” himself had a hairier-than-white-people patch between his eyebrows (he was Hispanic).
+This might sound like a trivial example of it, but this is the insidious nature of majority-culture oppressiveness; it turns minority groups against one another, all in a tooth-and-nail fight to assimilate into the mainstream–a fool’s errand if ever there was one.

 In tumultuous times like we’re living in now, I am sometimes moved to burn some sage and pray to whatever Higher Powers may be listening, and I’m reminded of the words from St. Francis’s Prayer;“Lord, please make me an instrument of your peace.
-Where there is hatred, let me sow love; injury, pardon; despair, hope; darkness, light, sorrow, joy.
-And when I leave this plane of existence, let all those whose lives I’ve touched feel the true essence of my soul’s desire: to be a force of love, and light, and inspiration, and provocative personal evolution.
-Take my indignance at the injustices of my life and this man-made mess in the world within which I’ve incarnated.
+Where there is hatred, let me sow love; injury, pardon; despair, hope; darkness, light, sorrow;joy.”
+I would add some of my own words to this prayer: “When I leave this plane of existence, let all those whose lives I’ve touched feel the true essence of my soul’s desire: to be a force of love, and light, and inspiration, and provocative personal evolution.
+God, take my indignance at the injustices of my life and this man-made mess in the world within which I’ve incarnated.
 Take my laziness, take my indifference, take my hatred, and replace it all with love, and kindness, and strength in the face of sometimes overwhelming odds.
 Let it be.
 AHO, mitakuye oyasin.”